-Despite the fact that, as noted above, none of the existing ITU-T optical interface Recommendations contains optical power levels that are not considered safe, there are many non-interworking based (proprietary or single-vendor) systems that are operated at potentially hazardous or dangerous optical power levels.
-Examples are optical transport systems using Raman amplification and DWDM systems with large channel counts.
-Recommendation ITU-T G.664 provides guidance on maintaining optically safe working conditions to the designers and users of these systems outlining some basic requirements for designing automatic power reduction (APR) techniques which are recommended by the IEC documents for maintaining safe conditions in these particular cases.
-Furthermore, some examples of APR techniques are described in an informative appendix to Recommendation ITU-T G.664.
+Despite the fact that, as noted above, none of the existing ITU-T optical interface Recommendations and optical transmission systems intended for use in the access network contains optical power levels that are not considered safe, there are many non-interworking based (proprietary or single-vendor) systems that are operated at potentially hazardous or dangerous optical power levels.
+Examples are optical transport systems using Raman amplification, DWDM systems with large channel counts and Raman based reach extenders in access networks described in Amendment 2 to Recommendation ITU-T G.984.6.
+Recommendation ITU-T G.664 provides guidance on maintaining optically safe working conditions for the designers and users of these systems outlining some basic requirements for designing automatic power reduction (APR) techniques which are recommended by the IEC documents for maintaining safe conditions in these particular cases.
+Furthermore, some examples of APR techniques, for both OTN and OAN, are described in an informative appendix to Recommendation ITU-T G.664.
 It should be noted that APR refers to a situation in which the optical power is not switched off totally, but reduced to a level sufficiently low to be considered safe.